Hyon0930/DiffVel_CMMR2023/README.md

 The flow of the blocks of code is followiong;
 1. Train the model with MAESTRO dataset.
-2. Inferece the model with SMD dataset and create error profile npy files.
+2. Inferece the model with SMD dataset and create pair of the model estimation and ground truth of note level MIDI velosity in npy files.
-3. Based on the error profile,
+3. Based on the error profile created in the step2, export final results in csv file.

 To reporduce the results, please follow the instruction below.